lowlevl/assh/README.md

 ### Goals

 - Provide a documented, readable and maintainable code for the SSH protocol in Rust.
-- Modularity and expandability to allow developers to choose to handles (or not) the different layers of the protocol.
 - Protocol safety, including a safe & tested protocol implementation, some sort of forward secrecy and implementation of the safest ciphers and key-exchanges available.

 ### Non-goals